Lianela/Project_Alyssa/README.md

 Basically it's just a shit rn, it runs on cmd cuz i'm too lazy to create an UI rn

+09:18AM - 09/04/2025: Project name was changed to Project Alyssa, so I can make it public for a while, unless I test some things and allat

 Roadmap (yes, i will not do a image or smthng):

 ✦•······················•✦•······················•✦